Code-Institute-Submissions/Willdeakin-Milestone-Project-4/README.md

 #### Header and navigation
 The Navbar is consistent through the whole website and consists of:

-- A nav button which opens access to all nav elements, on the left of the navbar.
+- A nav button which opens access to all nav elements, which is on the left of the navbar.
 - The bag icon and total on the right of the navbar, which is a link to the bag app.
+- The navbar itself opens on the left of the page and is the full height of the screen.
 - The home button which is a link to the home app/ landing page.
 - A store button, which is a link to the store app with no sorting.
 - A register and a login button, both of which are links to the register and login pages respectively and allow the user to log in to the website.